Alaniya National Park: Climate and ecoregion

 Alaniya is in the Caucasus mixed forests ecoregion, described by the World Wildlife Federation as "one of the most biologically rich and culturally diverse regions on Earth."
 The area is at a biological cross-roads.
-Species from Europe, Asia, the Middle East, and North Africa meet in the Caucuses.
+Species from Europe, Asia, the Middle East, and North Africa meet in the Caucasus.

 Plants

 The highest altitudes, above 1,800 meters are alpine and sub-alpine in character.
 At mid-level altitudes, approximately 20% of the park is forested, with pine, rhododendron, yellow birch, juniper and wild rose being common.
 At the lowest levels, and in the valleys to the north, are grasslands and river plain plant communities.
 Over 1,000 species of plants have been identified in the park, 200 of which are endemic to the Caucasus.

-At the uppers level of the Haresskogouschelya river valley, at the 2,400-meter level, is the "Chifandzar Swamp".
+At the upper level of the Haresskogouschelya river valley, at the 2,400-meter level, is the "Chifandzar Swamp".
 This peatland is approximately 3 hectares in size, dominated by sphagnum, sedge and northern flowers such as the golden buttercup.
 With a depth of 3 meters, it is believed that the Chifandzar is 5,000 years old.

 Animals

-The mammals in the park are those typical of the forested areas of the north slope of the Caucuses, with 34 species that include wolves, jackals, and chamois, lynx, and fox, as well as the near-threatened west Caucasian tur.
+The mammals in the park are those typical of the forested areas of the north slope of the Caucasus, with 34 species that include wolves, jackals, and chamois, lynx, and fox, as well as the near-threatened west Caucasian tur.

 The entirety of Alaniya NP has been a designated an "Important Bird and Biodiversity Area" (IBA) by BirdLife International, citing the presence of vulnerable trigger species such as the near-threatened bearded vulture and Caucasian grouse.
 116 species of bird are found in the park, with 42 species known to be breeding.

 The only fish found in the streams of Alaniya is the brook trout.
 Of the five known reptiles in the park, a notable resident is the vulnerable steppe viper.
 Mushrooms include Rubroboletus satanas (Satan's mushroom) with a compact cap that can reach 12 inches.